Stellify-Software-Ltd/stellify/README.md

 - Parse the data objects.
 - Construct a response to return to the server.

-It also includes convenience methods that allow you to convert your application data (code) back into files containing your code should you wish to stop using Stellify or store backups as files.
+It also includes convenience methods that allow you to convert your application's data (objects) back into code stored in files so that, should you wish to stop using Stellify or simply want backups stored as files, then you can do so.

-The repo doesn't include code for generating data.
-As discussed above, this can be achieved (for free) using our editor which is found at [stellisoft.com](https://stellisoft.com/).
+NOTE: The repo doesn't include code for generating data objects (an editor).
+As discussed above, you can use our editor (for free) at [stellisoft.com](https://stellisoft.com/).

 ## Development Setup

-As were developing a Laravel app, the easiest way to develop with Laravel right now is to install [Laravel Herd](https://herd.laravel.com/) on your machine.
-Other means of developing and hosting Laravel applications are well documented.
+As we're dealing with a Laravel app, the easiest way to develop with Laravel right now is to install [Laravel Herd](https://herd.laravel.com/) on your machine.
+Other means of developing and hosting Laravel applications are well documented on their website, YouTube and Laracasts.

 ## Contributing